Cornell's Adult University (CAU) traces its history back to 1964.

 These words inspired Curtis S. Reis and Ernie Stern, both class of 1956, to propose a continuing education program for Cornell alumni that would feature "a unique blend of intellectual challenge, cultural stimulation, and family recreation in a friendly and familiar setting"—and thus was born Cornell's Alumni University.

-The first CAU on-campus summer course, held July 21–August 3, 1968, featured two one-week programs for adults and children 3 to 18, with seminars for adults led by Professors James McConkey, Allan Feldt, John Freccero, and L. Pearce Williams.
+Under the directorship of Jack Hall (1968-70) within Alumni Affairs and Development, the first CAU on-campus summer course was held July 21–August 3, 1968.
+It featured two one-week programs for adults and children 3 to 18, with seminars for adults led by Professors James McConkey, Allan Feldt, John Freccero, and L. Pearce Williams.

 Now, more than 50 years later, CAU continues to be one of the world's few university programs offering on-campus education vacations taught by faculty.